 When it comes to legally betting on e-Sabong, we expect similar restrictions, though probably with much lower income thresholds for eligible bettors.

-Where can I find current sabong records?
+Where can I find current sabong records for 2022?

 Unfortunately, outside of the annual results for the Slasher World Cup, there aren’t many resources for looking up sabong records.
 For bettors, this is important to do, but the nature of cockfighting is that no rooster stays on top of his perch for too long.